-On this page you’ll find every lesson we’ve put out on the lovely topic of Math.
-We’ve broken all of our lessons into sections – scroll down to find the topic you want to work on.
+On this page you’ll find Math lessons.
+They are broken into sections.
+Scroll down to find the topic you want to work on.

 Working with Numbers